ThanosFisherman/islands-on-map/README.md

 Description
 ------------
-This is a home task for a remote backend position that was assigned to me by a Swiss company named [Advanon](https://www.advanon.com/en).
+This is a home task for a remote backend position that was assigned to me a while ago.

 My Solution was rejected with the following reasoning:

 _"The company demands a very high skill set for its remote team therefore we had to choose other applicants who did better."_

-So I decided to post my solution to GitHub and kindly ask for **Contributions** in order to improve my Code Quality, but I will most likely continue improving / optimizing this little project myself anyways.
+So I decided to post my solution to GitHub and kindly seek for contributions in order to improve my Code Quality, but I will most likely continue improving / optimizing this little project myself anyways.

-So The next step is probably to make the project reactive using WebFlux (Reactor) or RxJava.
-Then write some tests and see how it goes from there.
+So The next step is probably to further lower the coupling of components, then write some tests and later on make the project reactive using WebFlux (Reactor) or RxJava.

+**NOTE: My future commits are expected to deviate from the current requirements of this task therefore my code is not to be consider a solution to this specific exercise.
+Rather an individual project that will keep evolving through time.**

 Tech Stack
 -----------